-Perform a full risk assessment which includes the end-of-arm tooling and any payload to prevent crushing, shearing, payload ejection, entanglement, stabbing or puncture haz-ard.
-0 Releasing a brake may cause the quill, tool flange, end-effector, and payload to drop.
+Releasing a brake may cause the quill, tool flange, end-of-arm tooling, and payload to drop.
 To prevent possible injury to personnel or damage to the equipment, make sure that the equipment is supported when releasing the brake and verify that the end-of-arm tooling and payload are clear of all obstructions.

-0 All signals that pass-through the USER connectors are not associated with any robot controls, emergency stop circuits, or robot power.
+All signals that pass-through the USER connectors are not associated with any robot controls, emergency stop circuits, or robot power.
 Implement appropriate safety measures to ensure that these signals are not active during emergency stop conditions or while the robot is powered OFF.
-In Automatic mode, the robot can move unexpectedly.
+0 In Automatic mode, the robot can move unexpectedly.
 Ensure all personnel remain clear of the cell when Automatic mode is enabled.
 0 If an operator is going to be in the work cell with the switch in Manual mode, the operator must carry an enabling device such as the T20 pendant.
 0 Whenever possible, perform Manual mode operations with all personnel outside the workspace.
-0 The stopping time and distance, or angle, of a robot joint from initiation of a stop signal is not negligible and must be taken into account when designing and applying safeguarding devices. $\bigwedge$ Never connect or disconnect system cables while power is applied to the robot.
+0 The stopping time and distance, or angle, of a robot joint from initiation of a stop signal is not negligible and must be taken into account when designing and applying safeguarding devices. \triangle Never connect or disconnect system cables while power is applied to the robot.
 Failure to comply may cause unexpected behavior and can result in personnel injury and equipment damage.
 0 Never run a robot system with all jumpers installed.
 This would leave the system with no E-Stops.
-0 Do not use the robot in hazardous environments (explosive gas, and oil mist). $\bigwedge$ The robot shall be operated within its specified temperature range to ensure proper oper- ation. $\bigwedge$ The robot's physical hardstop devices are not intended to withstand repeated use.
+0 Do not use the robot in hazardous environments (explosive gas, and oil mist). $\underline{\land}$ The robot shall be operated within its specified temperature range to ensure proper oper- ation. \triangle The robot's physical hardstop devices are not intended to withstand repeated use.
 If this occurs, the hardstop may become damaged.
-Implement proper programming and configuration of joint range limits to prevent hardstop impacts.
-0
+Implement proper programming and config- uration of joint range limits to prevent hardstop impacts. \triangle